 While fatigue is a common symptom of cancer, cancer rarely causes fatigue alone.
 Fatigue is often multifactorial, meaning more than one contributing factor may be involved, and none of them may be cancer.

 Fatigue is different from tiredness.
-Fatigue is a daily lack of energy — an unusual or excessive whole-body tiredness that is not relieved by sleep.
+It is a daily lack of energy — an unusual or excessive whole-body tiredness that is not relieved by sleep.
 It can be acute (lasting a month or less) or chronic (lasting from one to six months or longer).
 Fatigue can have a profoundly negative impact on a person’s ability to function and quality of life.

 What is cancer-related fatigue?

 Cancer-related fatigue (CRF, sometimes simply called “cancer fatigue”) is one of the most common side effects of cancer and its treatments.
-Many people who are chronically ill feel tired.
+Many chronically ill people feel tired.
 But cancer-related fatigue goes beyond the usual tiredness.
-People who experience cancer fatigue often describe it as “paralysing.”
+People who experience cancer fatigue often describe it as “paralyzing.”
 Usually, it comes on suddenly and is not the result of activity or exertion.
 With this type of fatigue, no amount of rest or sleep helps.
 You feel physically, emotionally and mentally exhausted most of the time.

 Cancer fatigue may last a few weeks (acute) or for months or years (chronic).
 Chronic cancer fatigue can harm your quality of life.